-Cheryl J. Fish is a poet, fiction writer and scholar who teaches environmental justice, writing, literature and gender studies at Borough of Manhattan Community College, City University of New York.
-She was a Fulbright professor at University of Tampere in 2007 teaching environmental justice in American literature and film.
-At that time she met Sami filmmakers at the Tampere Film Festival.
-Since then she’s written and published essays about how Sami filmmakers and photographers respond to mining and extraction and the importance of maintaining their identity and culture in arctic Fenno-Scandinavia.
+Cheryl J. Fish is a poet, fiction writer and scholar from the USA.
+She teaches environmental justice, writing, literature and gender studies at the Borough of Manhattan Community College, City University of New York.
+She was a Fulbright professor at the University of Tampere in 2007 teaching environmental justice in American literature and film, and at that time she met Sámi film-makers at the Tampere Film Festival.
+Since then she has written and published essays about how Sámi film-makers and photographers respond to mining and extraction and the importance of maintaining their identity and culture in arctic Fenno-Scandinavia.

 Fish’s fiction has appeared in Iron Horse Literary Review, From Somewhere to Nowhere: The End of the American Dream, (Autonomedia Press, 2017) and Liars League NYC.
-Her poetry publications include a chapbook Make It Funny, Make it Last (#171, Belladonna, 2014) and her poems have appeared in journals and anthologies including The Bloomsbury Anthology of Contemporary Jewish American Poetry; Hanging Loose; Terrain.org; New American Writing; Santa Monica Review, Reed Magazine.
+Her poems have appeared in several journals and anthologies.

 During her stay at the residency, Fish organised an evening for American Literature at the Ii main library.
 At the event she shared reading tips, conversed on 19th century American literature and read her own poems about the Finnish sauna.